gerbklee/PongAI/README.md

 Credit for Pong Basis to: https://github.com/clear-code-projects/Pong_in_Pygame
 (I rewrote the Code so its Object Oriented and added the Rule Based Opponent.
 Assets stayed the same.)

+Further information about the Software and the training process is given in the Paper detailing the Portfolio contents.

 ![img](https://github.com/gerbklee/PongAI/blob/main/Screenshot%202021-07-30%20115311.png)

 # The Files